-They have a dark spot over the gill that may serve as a ‘fake eye’ to distract or confuse predators
+It has a dark spot over the gill that may serve as a ‘fake eye’ to distract or confuse predators.

-Will attach to anything it thinks is food, even if the item doesn’t remotely look like food
+This fish will attach to anything it thinks is food, even if the item doesn’t remotely look like food.

-- Body is oval and typically dark blue in color , dark spot just above gill opening , looks similar to opaleye
+- Oval body and typically dark blue in color , dark spot just above gill opening , looks similar to opaleye.

-- Range from Gulf of California to Vancouver Island, British Columbia
+- Ranges from Gulf of California to Vancouver Island, British Columbia.

-- Juveniles typically school together and are sometimes found mixed with pileperch schools of 15-50 members [15, 6]
+- Juveniles typically school together and are sometimes found mixed with pile perch schools of 15-50 members.
+[14, 6]

-- Bait and tackle, prefers mussels or small crabs
+- For bait and tackle, this fish prefers mussels or small crabs.

 Status of the fishery

-- Despite dips and peaks since 1970, there was overall decline in amount of halfmoon perch caught per year, with 0 pounds reported 1996-2002 due to poor documentation, perch species were often unspecified
+- Despite dips and peaks since 1970, there was overall decline in amount of halfmoon perch caught per year, with 0 pounds reported 1996-2002 due to poor documentation, and perch species were often unspecified.

-- IUCN Red List classifies halfmoon perch as “least concern” throughout its range
+- The IUCN Red List classifies halfmoon perch as “least concern” throughout its range.

 Potential ecosystem impacts

-- According to a Productivity Susceptibility Analysis, low risk from being impacted by fishing activities
+- According to a Productivity Susceptibility Analysis, this species has a low risk of being impacted by fishing activities.

 - No significant ecosystem impacts known.